xtmalliance/flight-passport/README.md

 ## Flight Passport OAuth Server

-A OAuth proivder focused on UTM / U-Space that can be self hosted and used to issue JWT tokens for software like DSS, Regsitry etc. compatible with current U-Space standards.
+A OAuth proivder focused on UTM / U-Space that can be self hosted and used to issue JWT tokens for software like DSS, Registries, Remote ID Display providers (e.g. [Flight Spotlight](https://www.github.com/openskies-sh/flight-spotlight))etc. compatible with current and upcoming U-Space / UTM standards.

 ## Why?